 - Though most modern browsers can support HTML5, each one is having different HTML5 implementations, which leads to the major concern over browser compatibility and increase development timeframe.

 - There are many advanced effects that are only available in Flash or Silverlight or JavaFX.
 HTML5 still has a long way to go for providing all those advanced features.

-- HTML5 is the gaining visibility for simple interactivity including charting, some limited 3D vector graphics, image transforms, video, audio etc. But advanced effects and interactive features still looks far away.
+- HTML5 is gaining visibility for simple interactivity including charting, some limited 3D vector graphics, image transforms, video, audio, etc. But advanced effects and interactive features still look far away.

 - Flash is still the most stable and unified platform for developing interactive applications.
 Applications can be developed for Flash with fewer technical restrictions and greater speed than is currently possible in HTML5.